-entered into a definitive merger agreement to acquire New York
+definitive merger agreement to acquire New York Board of Trade

-weeks over a potential ICE/Nybot deal with a Nybot board
+potential ICE/Nybot deal with a Nybot board meeting called on

-meeting called on 14 September.
-In announcing the acquisition,
+14 September.
+In announcing the acquisition, Jeff Sprecher, ICE

-Jeff Sprecher, ICE chairman and CEO confirmed ICE's interest in
+chairman and CEO confirmed ICE's interest in Nybot's

-Nybot's clearinghouse.
-"The combination of two global and
+clearinghouse.
+"The combination of two global and rapidly

 respected clearinghouse, allows us to expand ICE's offerings